PlanSnapper

 How to calculate room area from plan dimensions

 For a rectangular room, multiply the length by the width: a room labeled 14'-0" x 12'-0" is 168 square feet.
+For a walkthrough of the full process, see how to calculate square footage from a floor plan.

 For L-shaped or irregular rooms, break the shape into rectangles.
 Calculate each rectangle separately and sum them.
 For example, an L-shaped living/dining area might be split into a 16 x 12 section (192 sq ft) and a 10 x 11 section (110 sq ft) for a total of 302 sq ft.

-For total gross living area (GLA), measure the exterior perimeter — not interior room by room.
+For total gross living area (GLA), measure the exterior perimeter, not interior room by room.
 Exterior measurement includes wall thickness, which interior room dimensions miss.
 On a typical wood-framed house, interior measurements will undercount total GLA by 5-10% compared to the exterior perimeter method used in appraisal.

 What the room labels inside rooms actually mean

-When a floor plan prints Living Room — 16 x 20 inside the room outline, those are approximate interior dimensions in feet, rounded to the nearest foot.
+When a floor plan prints Living Room, 16 x 20 inside the room outline, those are approximate interior dimensions in feet, rounded to the nearest foot.
 They are useful for furniture planning but not for calculating GLA.
-Appraisers do not use interior room labels for square footage — they measure the exterior perimeter.
+Appraisers do not use interior room labels for square footage, they measure the exterior perimeter.

 The dimension printed inside a room is also typically wall face to wall face, not including the wall thickness.
 Two rooms that share a wall are each missing half the wall thickness from their interior measurement.
+For typical room sizes across common room types, see our guides to average bedroom square footage and average kitchen square footage.

 Reading multi-story floor plans

 Multi-story homes have a separate plan for each floor.
 GLA is calculated for each above-grade level independently and then summed.
-A two-story home with a 1,200 sq ft main floor and a 900 sq ft upper floor has 2,100 sq ft GLA — assuming both levels are fully above grade.
+A two-story home with a 1,200 sq ft main floor and a 900 sq ft upper floor has 2,100 sq ft GLA, assuming both levels are fully above grade.

 Finished basement area is measured separately and reported as below-grade finished area on appraisals.
 It does not add to GLA even if it is fully finished and conditioned.
 See above-grade vs below-grade square footage for detail on how each level is classified.